 Toy Clutter Leads to Overwhelmed, Bored Kids

-Too much clutter is mentally and emotionally overwhelming for both kids and adults.
+Toy clutter is mentally and emotionally overwhelming for both kids and adults.
 When there are too many toys around, kids can’t decide which one to play with, so they get bored.

-How to Reduce Toy Clutter
+Drama-Free Steps to Reduce Toy Clutter

 6. Send Toys on Vacation

 We sent more than one toy packing on “vacation” to Grandma’s house.
 Shipping a box of my son’s toys to grandma’s gave him something else to look forward to when we visited.

 And when Grandma is the reason your child has too many toys, there’s a certain clever logic to this.

 Rotating toys is another excellent way to reduce toy clutter.
 I did this by dividing my kids’ toys into three piles.
 Then I put two piles in storage boxes in the closet.
 When they lost interest, we’d rotate.

 To them, felt like having all new toys.
 But to me, it felt like victory since I didn’t have to keep spending my evenings dealing with toy clutter.